nicolasmondain/http-status/README.md

 res.status(httpResponse.status).send(httpResponse.data);

-const httpResponse = httpStatus.responseUnauthorized();

-res.status(httpResponse.status).send(httpResponse.data);

 ```

 ## Methods

 ### Generated from the [standard http status codes](https://github.com/nicolasmondain/http-status/blob/master/src/http-codes.ts)

+#### Determine the type of the HTTP response

-Each of these methods must be called with one parameter.
+Each of these methods must be called with 1 parameter.
 This parameter can be the status (number) or the statusText (string) of the analyzed HTTP response, or the HTTP response itself.
 They return a boolean.

 These methods are used to determine the type of the HTTP response: informative, success, redirection, client error, server error.